IDNI/tau-lang/README.md

 which would mean that the current output, and the previous output, and the current input, have to have an empty intersection.
-The set-theoretic perspective of Boolean algebra is justfied by Stone's representation theorem for Boolean algebras, but more concretely, when a Tau spec is treated as a BA element (TODO: explain that tau is base BA of itself), it can be seen as a set of all programs that admit that spec, and the Boolean operations are simply the set-theoretic union/intersection/complementation.
+The set-theoretic perspective of Boolean algebra is justfied by Stone's representation theorem for Boolean algebras, but more concretely, when a Tau spec is treated as a BA element, it can be seen as a set of all programs that admit that spec, and the Boolean operations are simply the set-theoretic union/intersection/complementation.

 ## Constants

-The Tau language is not one language: it is parametrized by given atomless Boolean algebras, that can be implemented using an API by the user.
-However it always supports the algebra most central to Tau: the algbera of Tau formulas themselves.
-So each Tau formula can also be a domain element, a constant, and to this end, it has to be surrounded by curly brackets.
-Any element of any supported BA can be referred to in the language by using curly brackets.
-Those type of constants are called the Interpreted Constants, since they are interpreted as fixed BA elements.

-There is another kind of constants called Uninterpreted Constants.
-Their syntax is borrowed from RDF and is of the form `<context:IRI>`, or simply `<:name>` where `name` is any alphanumeric string.
-Semantically, they behave as ordinary constants in first order logic.

-Two exceptions are the constants `0,1` which are present in any Boolean algebra.
+Constants in the Tau Language are elements of the underlying Boolean algebras, usually other than `0` and `1` that have a dedicated syntax (but could also represented as such).

-We currently support two Boolean algebras: the Tau Boolean algebra and the algebra of simple Boolean functions.
-In the near future, BFs and SBFs will be treated in a more extended way, not only as udnerlying BA elements but as functions allowing also composition and quantification.
+In the REPL, we support two Boolean algebras: the Tau Boolean algebra and the simple Boolean function algebra.
+The Tau Boolean algebra is an extensional Boolean algebra that encodes Tau specifications over base algebras (in the REPL case we only support the simple Boolean functions as base one).

-The syntax for constants in the Tau Boolean algebra is:
+The syntax for the first case, the Tau Boolean algebra, is the following:

 ```
 constant => "{" tau "}" [":" "tau"].
 ```

+i.e. we could have a tau formula as aelement of a base Boolean algebra and so on.
 For example, the following is a valid constant in the Tau Boolean algebra:
- (TODO: this is wrong since those formulas are open)

 ```
-{ (x & y | z) = 0 }:tau
+{ ex x ex y ex z (x & y | z) = 0 }:tau
 ```

 or even

 ```
-{ { (x & y | z) = 0 }:tau = 0 }:tau
+{ { ex x ex y ex z (x & y | z) = 0 }:tau = 0 }:tau
 ```

 where `x`, `y` and `z` are variables.